Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Theoretical Results

-We now present the main theorem on the statistical rate of the estimator in \eqref{eq:optimtheory}. \begin{theorem} Under Assumptions~\ref{ass:bound}, \ref{ass:vec}, and \ref{ass:hess}, consider a gamma frailty illness-death model satisfying Assumption~\ref{ass:cond}.
-Suppose the non-convexity parameter $a$ in \eqref{eq:scad} satisfies $\frac{3}{4(a-1)} < \rho$.
-Choosing $\lambda = c'\sqrt{\log(dn)/n}$ for $c'$ sufficiently large, then any stationary point of the objective function in \eqref{eq:optimtheory} (which we also denote as $\bpsihat$) will have the statistical rate:
+We now present the main theorem on the statistical rate of the estimator in \eqref{eq:optimtheory}.
+We take $p_{\lambda}$ to be the SCAD penalty defined in \eqref{eq:scad} to streamline the statement in terms of SCAD's non-convexity parameter $\xi$, though the result holds for other penalty functions including the Lasso and minimax concave penalty (MCP) \citep{zhang2010nearly}, as described in Web Appendix~\ref{sec:proof}. \begin{theorem} Under Assumptions~\ref{ass:bound}, \ref{ass:vec}, and \ref{ass:hess} and sparsity level $s = \|\bpsi^*\|_{0}$, consider a gamma frailty illness-death model satisfying Assumption~\ref{ass:cond} with SCAD penalization as in \eqref{eq:optimtheory}.
+Suppose the SCAD non-convexity parameter $\xi$ satisfies $3/\{4(\xi -1)\} < \rho$, where $\rho$ is the population Hessian eigenvalue bound defined in Assumption \ref{ass:hess}.
+Then choosing $\lambda = c\sqrt{\log(dn)/n}$ for sample size $n$, parameter dimensionality $d$, and sufficiently large constant $c$, any stationary point $\bpsihat$ of \eqref{eq:optimtheory} will have a statistical rate that varies with $s$, $n$, and $d$ as